 01 Getting to the conference

-If you’re coming to the BISA conference from outside the UK, you might need a visa.
+If you’re coming to the BISA conference from outside the UK, you might also need a visa.
 Check if this applies to you at www.gov.uk/check-uk-visa.

 Once you have been accepted to present on the conference programme, and you have registered and paid to attend, we can provide you with a letter to confirm this.
 You will make your request for a visa letter as part of the registration process.
 We aren’t legally allowed to provide general letters of invite to the conference.